Baloch Regiment: Regimental bands

 Baluchis quickly adopted bagpipes as their own and were soon winning renown for the accomplishment of their pipers.
 In 1924, the pipe band of 2/10th Baluch (7 Baloch) toured England along with the brass band of 4/8th Punjab (4 Baloch), as the best infantry bands in the Indian Army.
 In 1946, the honour of being the best in the Army was claimed by the pipe band of 8th Punjab Regimental Centre, which was selected to lead the Indian infantry contingent in the Victory Parade in London on 8 June 1946.
 Led by the renowned piper Jemadar Ghulam Haider, the band received much acclaim during its visit to the United Kingdom.
 After the Second World War, a brass band of 8th Punjab Regimental Centre was formed under the legendary bandmaster Jemadar Wazir Ali of 4/8th Punjab.
 During his long service from 1893 to 1949, he had made 4/8th Punjab's brass band the envy of the Indian Army.
 The brass band of 8th Punjab Regimental Centre and the pipe band of Baluch Regimental Centre under Pipe Major Karam Dad took part in Independence celebrations at Karachi in August 1947.

 After their formation in 1922, all infantry regiments adopted their own regimental marches, which were selected from among British military tunes.
 The marching tune of Baluch Regiment was ‘Blue Bonnets over the Border’, while ‘God Bless the Prince of Wales’ was the regimental march of 8th Punjab Regiment.
-The Baloch Regiment now marches to the tune of ‘Nida-e-Baloch’.
+The Baloch Regiment now marches to the tune of ‘Barhay Chalo’.
 Balochis have maintained their excellence in martial music after independence.
 All Baloch battalions have pipe bands, while the Regimental Centre maintains a brass band.
 Pipes and Drums of the Regiment have won many awards in international competitions.
 Prominent among them is 3 Baloch, which won the prestigious Duke of Edinburgh's Piping Trophy for four successive years from 1962 to 1965.
 It also won the President's Trophy for Best Infantry Pipe Band of Pakistan Army in 1982.
 Meanwhile, the brass band of Baloch Regimental Centre has won the Annual Army Band Competition four times, came in second thrice, and third eight times.
 The band regularly participates in protocol activities including the Pakistan Day Parade, accreditation ceremonies for the President of Pakistan, as well as other public events such as the South Asian Federation Games (where the band performed in 1989 and 2004).
 The Army School of Music, which is based at Abbottabad since 1956, was affiliated with Baloch Regimental Centre from 1965 to 2004.